 James Lovelock is a scientist who is best known for his "Gaia hypothesis", which suggests that the temperature and composition of the Earth's surface are actively controlled by life on the planet: in other words, that biological responses tend to regulate the state of the Earth's environment, maintaining it in a state of balance or homeostasis.
-He regularly gains column inches in the national press in his role as an advocate of nuclear power.
+He regularly gains column inches in the national press in his role as an advocate of nuclear power, and more recently, fracking.

 According to his autobiography Homage to Gaia, James Ephraim Lovelock was born in Letchworth on July 26, 1919.
 He graduated as a chemist from Manchester University in 1941, worked first for the Medical Research Council at the National Institute for Medical Research in London and then spent five years (1946 to 1951) at the Common CoId Research Unit at Harvard Hospital in Salisbury, Wiltshire.